We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 When you sign a lease, landlords sometimes require you to purchase renters insurance since they can’t compensate you for destroyed items while you live there.

-While you don’t own the property, you own the things you bring inside.
-Numerous things can happen to any home, and being prepared for unexpected costs can give you peace of mind.
+While you don’t own the property, you own the items you bring inside.
+Many things can affect your home, costing hundred or thousands of dollars, so being prepared for unexpected costs can give you peace of mind.

 1. Weather Events

-On average, around 14,000,000 homes face weather damage in the country each year.
-Weather damage doesn’t discriminate between rented and owned homes.
-Depending on your lease, you could be liable for damage to you, the items inside your home and the home itself.
+Around 14,000,000 homes face weather damage in the country each year, and it doesn’t discriminate between rented and owned homes.
+Depending on your lease, you could be liable for damage to you, the items inside your home and the house itself.

 2. Crime

-Millions of home break-ins happen each year in the United States.
-Valuable items can get taken, and your interior ransacked.
+Millions of home break-ins happen yearly in the United States, with valuable items take and interiors ransacked.

-We all have items that have value to us, but you can’t guarantee something won’t happen when you are away.
-Americans spend more than $20 million on security devices yearly to prevent intruders from invading your space.
+You can’t guarantee your home will be safe when you are away.
+Americans spend more than $20 million on security devices yearly to prevent intruders from invading their space.
 While they can help protect your home, sometimes crime finds a way.

-It’s good to know you can get compensation for precious items that might disappear that you cannot recover.
+It’s good to know you can get compensation for precious items you can’t recover.

 3. Accidents